flxbrt/ASTRA/README.md

 # ASTRA

-Analysis and Simulations Tools for Rocket Applications
+Analysis and Simulation Tools for Rocket Applications

 Primarly used for Test Bench Design